Shawn Green: 2006

-Green's second at bat as a Met was an RBI single off Cardinals' pitcher Jason Marquis, another Jewish ball player.
+Green's second at-bat as a Met was an RBI single off Cardinals' pitcher Jason Marquis, another Jewish ball player.

 Overall, in 2006 Green had his worst offensive year in a decade.
-He hit only fifteen home runs, with 66 RBI, four stolen bases, a .432 slugging percentage, and a .277 batting average.
+He hit only 15 home runs, with 66 RBI, four stolen bases, a .432 slugging percentage, and a .277 batting average.
 Green's fifteen home runs matched his second-lowest total since becoming a full-time player.
 His 73 runs scored was also a significant drop-off from the 134 runs he scored in his outstanding 1999 season with Toronto.
 One bright point was that his .799 OPS against lefties was the tenth-best in the league for lefty batters.
 Curiously, while he had the ninth-highest ground ball/fly ball ratio in the league (2.17), he also tied with Barry Bonds for the longest average home run in the NL in 2006 (407 ft).
 His 470 ft home run against the Mets on April 11 was the ninth-longest in the NL for the year, and only two longer home runs were hit in the AL. He also had another bright point—he struck out only 15.5% of the time, his best career year through 2006.
 He faded as the season progressed, dropping 65 points—and batting .240—after the All Star break.

-After the season ended, Green was eighteenth of all active players in doubles (and younger than all those ahead of him), and in the top thirty of all active players in home runs, runs, total bases, and extra base hits.
+After the season ended, Green was 18th of all active players in doubles (and younger than all those ahead of him), and in the top thirty of all active players in home runs, runs, total bases, and extra base hits.
 He was also in the top 100 of all players ever lifetime in home runs.

 2006 marked only the second post-season appearance of Green's career.
 In the 2006 playoffs, Green tied for the team lead with three doubles, and hit .313, second best on the team (as the Mets hit only .250).